tanzimmostafa/CS4432_DataScience_Projects/Project2_Polymer_Reactor/Readme.md

-# Melt Flow Rate Prediction from Polymer Production Dataset
+# Melt Flow Rate Prediction From Polymer Production Dataset

 This study aims to analyze polymer production data to predict the melt-flow rate by using several ML regression techniques.